LVAD Heart Device vs. Heart Transplant: Key Differences

 Eligibility Criteria for LVAD vs. Heart Failure:

-- After a complete examination, your doctor may suggest that you go for a heart transplant because, according to the evaluation, you may not be suitable for LVAD.
+When a Heart Transplant is more suitable: After a complete examination, your doctor may suggest that you go for a heart transplant because, according to the evaluation, you may not be suitable for LVAD.

-- You may not currently be eligible for a heart transplant because of temporary situations like hypertension, mental health problems, carcinoma, and others.
+When you need time to recover: You may not currently be eligible for a heart transplant because of temporary situations like hypertension, mental health problems, carcinoma, and others.
 After complete recovery, you will be eligible for a heart transplant.

 How do we choose between LVAD and a Heart Transplant?

-There is no hard and fast rule or one for all method to choose between an LVAD heart device and a heart transplant.
 When your doctor is planning a treatment for heart failure, he has to follow an individualized approach to assess your condition so that he can make an informed decision on choosing one treatment over another.

 Key Differences between LVAD and Heart Transplant